On this page

 Wire was not designed top-down.
 It grew from solving actual problems on production sites, and several things turned out differently than we expected.

 The 3-layer quality system was an accident.
-PREVENT (teach Claude the rules before writing), FIX (auto-correct on save), and DETECT (warn about issues after the fact) emerged from three separate rounds of fixing real failures.
+PREVENT (teach the AI the rules before writing), FIX (auto-correct on save), and DETECT (warn about issues after the fact) emerged from three separate rounds of fixing real failures.
 We kept finding that prompts alone could not prevent every mistake, and post-hoc warnings were useless if the bad content was already saved.
 The layered approach was never planned; it just turned out that you need all three layers or quality slips through the cracks.

 BM25 works surprisingly well without a neural model.
 When we needed to route keywords to the right pages (should this keyword expand an existing page or justify a new one?), we expected to need embeddings or a language model.
 Instead, classic BM25 term-frequency scoring, combined with impression ratios and page breadth signals, produces reliable routing decisions.
 The analysis phase runs entirely offline with zero API calls and zero cost.
 We were genuinely surprised that a 1990s algorithm held up this well against 2026 content problems.